gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 - internal research hierarchies dominate attention
 - external ideas face strong prestige filters
-- rural or outsider developments are often ignored regardless of merit
+- outsider developments are often ignored regardless of merit
 - a concept may be correct yet remain institutionally invisible

 That means raw originality is not enough.